stronnag/mwptools/README.md

 ## Compatibility

-As well as supporting inav, mwp aims to be compatible with EOSBandi's WinGUI for MW.
-It used the same XML mission file format (with inav and mwp extensions) and aims to provide similar functionally where possible.
+As well as supporting INAV, mwp aims to be compatible with EOSBandi's WinGUI for MW.
+It used the same XML mission file format (with INAV and mwp extensions) and aims to provide similar functionally where possible.

 ## Licence